VCU School of Medicine: Facilities

 The Egyptian Building, a National Historic Landmark, is an Egyptian Revival style building completed in 1845.
 It was the first permanent home of the Medical Department of Hampden–Sydney College which became the VCU School of Medicine.
 The building has a large lecture hall, smaller classroom and simulation facilities, and an academic unit.

+Rankings

+U.S. News and World Report 2024 rankings list VCU as a Tier 2 school in Best Medical Schools for Research and Primary Care.